m3h0w/revent/src/markdown-pages/memberships.md

 ## Why memberships and not tickets?

 A burn is not a festival — it is a co-created event in which all participants are invited to bring their own gifts and skills to build a magical place together.
-That’s why we don’t sell tickets but memberships: they grant you access to [re]vent and also invite you to co-create it.
-At the same time memberships are the financial backbone of the burn — all income will flow into renting the space and equipment, funding dreams, and anything else we need for [re]vent.
+That’s why we don’t sell tickets but memberships: they grant you access to [RE]vent and also invite you to co-create it.
+At the same time memberships are the financial backbone of the burn — all income will flow into renting the space and equipment, funding dreams, and anything else we need for [RE]vent.

-[re]vent has a total of 200 memberships.
+[RE]vent has a total of 200 memberships.
 They will be sold in three different categories:

 - low-income: 700 DKK
 - regular membership: 950 DKK